dmitrykologrivko/sync4fun-server/docs/socket_events.md

 | currentTime | number  | Current video time       | yes      |

-#### Case 1 - The user in the room and is trying to change play state to playing
+#### Case 1 - The user in the room and is trying to ping play state

 Response to user `pong_play_state`